mailgun/documentation/source/user_manual.rst

                                               in a batched mail message.
 See :ref:`batch-sending` X-Mailgun-Variables                       Use this header to attach a custom JSON data to the message.
                                               See :ref:`manual-customdata` for more information.
     X-Mailgun-Delivery-Time-Optimize-Period   Toggles STO on a per-message basis.
+String should be set to the number of hours in [0-                                                 9]+h format.
+See :ref:`Sending a message with STO` for details.

     ========================================= ============================================================